readysettech/readyset/docs/src/system_components.md

 ### Noria Server
 Within a cluster, noria-server's primary responsibility is to implement the core dataflow engine that receives statements from the Noria client and constructs and operates dataflow representations of these queries.
 There can be many servers that comprise a noria cluster, each owning a subset of the dataflow graph.
-The server is responsbile for both control-plane operations via the controller (`//noria/server/src/controller`), and data-plane operations (running components of the dataflow graph) via the worker (`//noria/server/src/worker/`).
+The server is responsible for both control-plane operations via the controller (`//noria/server/src/controller`), and data-plane operations (running components of the dataflow graph) via the worker (`//noria/server/src/worker/`).

 ### Authority
 Each noria server instance regularly communicates with a cluster management **authority**.
-The authority is essentially a distributed key-value store used to perform sychronization.
+The authority is essentially a distributed key-value store used to perform synchronization.
 We implement wrappers around the authority to enable failure detection and leader election.
 In production we use [Consul](https://www.consul.io/), but also have a [Zookeeper](https://zookeeper.apache.org/) authority wrapper as well.